Zoey's Extraordinary Playlist Canceled at NBC - E! Online

 The good news is that Lionsgate, who produces the show, is shopping it elsewhere.

-"In a world where finding loyal and passionate audiences is never easy, we believe there must be a home for this great, award-winning show with a passionate and dedicated following," they said in a statement to THR.
+"In a world where finding loyal and passionate audiences is never easy, we believe there must be a home for this great, award-winning show with a passionate and dedicated following," they said in a statement.

 Zoey's ended season two with a heck of a twist, right after Zoey (Jane Levy) finally told Max (Skylar Astin) how she really feels.
 After two seasons of Zoey hearing everyone's heart songs, she finally sang a heart song that only Max could hear.
 Creator Austin Winsberg couldn't say whether Zoey and Max now both have powers or if only Max has them now, but he said that there would certainly be both "complications" and "great romantic comedy" that come from Max having them either way.